 The word that the NASB has translated as ‘effeminate’ is ‘malakoi’ in the original Greek.
 This word is generally defined in dictionaries as having a broad meaning, from ‘soft’ to ‘lazy’, ‘luxurious’ and ‘feminine’.
 When the NIV translators saw this word located next to ‘arsenokoites’, they have apparently concluded that the one word illustrates a feminine male and the other word illustrates a more dominant male associated with the other male in a sexual pair, so they have translated both words to comprise a single phrase.
 In contrast, the NASB have translated each word individually, but they still obviously believe there is same-sex eroticism indicated.

 As they do for Romans 1, some gay activists claim that 1 Corinthians 6:9 is not referring to loving gay relationships, but to exploitative sex, perhaps pederasty.
 But guess what? there is reason to believe that the Greek word ‘arsenokoites’ was invented based on the Hebrew wording used in Leviticus.
 And in Leviticus, it clearly says “man with man” (not “man with boy” or “man with teenager”), IE the case for ‘arsenokoites’ only meaning exploitative sex, is not strong.
-It’s also worth noting that St Paul made a similar statement in Ephesians chapter 5, where he also stated that amongst Christians there must not be even a hint of sexual immorality.
+It’s also worth noting that St Paul made similar statements in Ephesians chapter 5, where he also stated that amongst Christians there must not be even a hint of sexual immorality, and in Galatians 5, where he said much the same and declared orgies to be sinful too.
+So it seems clear that Paul’s sexual ethics were not simply about oppression and exploitation, as some claim.

 At the end of the day, the claim that we dont know what 1 Corinthians is referring to, in regards to ‘arsenokoites’ is an exaggeration.
 It’s fairly clear that it’s referring to sex between males in general.